rapid7/metasploit-framework/Indentation-Standards.md

 IOW, please pardon our dust as we renovate Metasploit for your convenience.

-* The first precept is UTF-8 encoding for source files, but we're going to keep ignoring that one for now. :)
+ <sup>*The first precept is UTF-8 encoding for source files, but we're going to keep ignoring that one for now. :)</sup>